 Reducing the Shock

-Use an electrostatic cloth when you're cleaning the floors, as the dust is attracted to the charge of the rag rather than being attracted to the static electricity on the flooring.
-You can also purchase anti-static spray and anti-static cleaner to use regularly, as it eliminates static charges instantly.
+While static electricity is not caused by dust, it is made worse by a buildup of dust.
+So one way to reduce static is to dust or lightly mop laminate floors frequently.
+You can also use an electrostatic cloth when you're cleaning the floors, as the dust is attracted to the charge of the rag rather than being attracted to the static electricity on the flooring.
+You can also purchase anti-static spray and anti-static cleaner, both of which eliminate static charges instantly.

 03 of 04

 Keeping Yourself Comfortable

 Certain materials used for clothing increases the risk of getting a shock.
 Synthetic fibers and wool are conductive materials, which means you're more likely to get a shock after shuffling over a laminate floor in wool or synthetic socks than with cotton socks.
 There are also special anti-static shoes, though this might not be the most comfortable option in your own home.

 If your space is truly a static-sensitive environment, such as a home recording studio, your best bet may be to replace the laminate flooring with electrostatic dissipative, or ESD, flooring.
 This is a vinyl flooring product, not laminate.
 Laminate is not available in anti-static forms.
 ESD vinyl flooring comes in a variety of types and styles, including easy-to-install interlocking tiles.